NaturalSelectionLabs/Unidata/docs/guide/assets/Ethereum-NFT-POAP.md

 # Ethereum NFT - POAP

 ::: tip
-You can use POAP API for free.
+You can use POAP API for free (no rate limit disclosed).
 :::

 [Ethereum NFT](https://ethereum.org/en/nft/) is a kind of token on Ethereum with a chaotic specification.
 They can be normalized through Unidata now.